jina-ai/docs/chapters/io/index.rst

 Special Input Functions
 -----------------------

-There are some functions of the Flow API which simplify the input handling:
+There are some functions of the `Flow API` which simplify the input handling:
 `Flow.index_lines`, `Flow.index_ndjson`, `Flow.index_csv`, `Flow.index_files`, `Flow.index_ndarray`
 `Flow.search_lines`, `Flow.search_ndjson`, `Flow.search_csv`, `Flow.search_files` and `Flow.search_ndarray`

-The following examples show the `Flow.index_*` functions.
-Search works analogous.
+The following examples show the usage of the `Flow.index_*` functions.
+Providing `Documents` to search for works in the same way using the respective functions.
-Here, a csv file is used to index Documents.
-The possible ways of feeding in the csv are shown.
+Here, a `CSV` file is used to index `Documents`.
+The possible ways of feeding in the `CSV` are shown.
-The function `Flow.index_lines` can be used in combination with `line_format = 'csv'`.
+The function `Flow.index_lines` can be used in combination with `line_format = '`CSV`'`.
 A simpler version is to use `F.index_csv` where the `line_format` parameter is not needed.
-The csv data can be provided as file handler or directly as `str array`.
+The `CSV` data can be provided as file handler or directly as `str array`.

     .. highlight:: csv
     .. code-block:: csv
        :caption: input.csv